maxxiimo/the-front-end-manifesto/information-architecting.md

 The end result of this chapter's work was a pretty complete wireframe, ready for the next step in storytelling.

 Before we move on to visual design consider this for a moment.
-As developers we oftentimes think in terms of boxes.
+As front end developers we oftentimes think in terms of boxes.
 Notice our wireframe is essentially a layout of different content boxes.
 As we move into design mode [in the next chapter][Chapter 5] we need to completely change how we use our brains.

 Just remember, less is more and KISS (Keep It Simple Stupid).